sam-barker/vision/README.md

 The CI tool of choice is [CircleCI](https://circleci.com/) and runs on every pull request, not every commit however.
 The CI will run `yarn install`, `linting`, `unit tests`, and then finally a `JS build` to ensure that everything is in working order.

 ## Releasing
-Once necessary functionality has been merged.
-You can release by running `yarn release`.
+Releasing is handled automatically by CI.
 The versioning is handled itself by a tool called [semantic-release](https://www.npmjs.com/package/semantic-release).

-Once this has completed a new git tag and branch will be created.
-Submit a pull request for the new release branch to merge into master.
+Once this has completed a new git tag will be created.
+However the version in `package.json` will not have been updated.
+This job will need to be done separately.